pub trait Insertable<T> {

 struct differs from the name of the column, you can annotate the field

-Your struct can also contain fields which implement Insertable
+Your struct can also contain fields which implement Insertable.
+This is

 useful when you want to have one field map to more than one column (for